Testing inhomogeneous cosmography in our cosmic neighborhood using CosmicFlows-4: Model setup

 Lastly, it is worth noting that the model as described so far does not included considerations of time-dependence.
 Since the region probed by the CosmicFlows-4 data is fairly small and light will only be propagated to $z = 0.1$ in the following, the time evolution can largely be ignored and the supergalactic grid described above will be considered a purely spatial grid, although the small time evolution occurring along light rays is automatically taken (roughly) into account on this grid.
-In the following section, explicit time derivatives of the velocity field will, however, be required.
-These will be estimated from Euler's equation, taking only the Hubble drag into account, i.e. $v^i_{,t}$ is estimated as $v^i_{,t}\approx -Hv^i$.
-One can similarly use linear perturbation theory to estimate a time dependence for the density contrast as $\delta_{,t} = -\delta\Theta \approx -\partial_iv^i$ (see e.g. chapter 10 in \cite{god_bog}), where $\delta\Theta$ is the fluctuation in the local expansion rate and the second equality is valid to first order in the weak-field approximation used here.
-Appendix \ref{app:time} serves to demonstrate that the results presented further below do not depend significantly on whether or not the peculiar velocity and density contrast are explicitly evolved according to these equations when ray tracing.
+In the following section, explicit time derivatives of the velocity field will, however, be required, but since these are expected to be subdominant (see e.g. \cite{gevolutiondipole}), we will use the approximation $v_{,t} = 0$.
+To include a time evolution of the density field we could use linear perturbation theory to estimate a time dependence for the density contrast as $\delta_{,t} = -\delta\Theta \approx -\partial_iv^i$ (see e.g. chapter 10 in \cite{god_bog}), where $\delta\Theta$ is the fluctuation in the local expansion rate and the second equality is valid to first order in the weak-field approximation used here.
+It has been verified along individual light rays that the results presented further below do not depend significantly on whether or not the density contrast is explicitly evolved according to this equation when ray tracing.

-It is not the claim that the resulting model constitutes an exact replica of our local neighborhood.
-The model is merely an approximation of our local universe, expected to be realistic and detailed enough to capture the dominant characteristics of the redshift-distance relation and corresponding cosmographic expansions realistically through ray tracing.
+It is not the claim that the resulting models constitute exact replicas of our local neighborhood.
+The models are merely approximations of our local universe, expected to be realistic and detailed enough to capture the dominant characteristics of the redshift-distance relation and corresponding cosmographic expansions realistically through ray tracing.